10 Reasons to go to South Korea

 You might already be more connected to Korea than you think.
 What car do you drive?
 What phone do you use?
 What was the last hit TV series you watched?
 Almost without realizing, the world has found itself leaning into Korea more and more, and the modern side of Korean culture is waiting to amaze you, amuse you, and (sometimes) confuse you during your trip.

-You’ll feel it as you browse the boutiques in Gangnam or stroll between gleaming tower blocks and the ocean at Haeundae Beach.
+You’ll feel it as you browse the boutiques in Gangnam or stroll between gleaming tower blocks and the sea at Haeundae Beach.
 Or by asking one of the roaming robots for directions at Hyundai, Korea’s first eco-friendly future-concept department store.

-Wander down K-Star road and spot your favorite idols "art toy statues" or even a glimpse the star themselves, if you’re lucky.
+Wander down K-Star road and spot your favorite idol's "art toy statues" or even a glimpse the star themselves, if you’re lucky.
 Join the locals for after-work drinks, then dinner (and more drinks!), then party the night away to a backdrop of K-pop energy, as you let the Hallyu wave flow over you!

 Image